atulgirishkumar/atulgirishkumar/README.md

 ### Hi there 👋
 I am a polyglot programmer.
-I love building software & find joy in finding solution to problems.
+I love building software & finding solutions to problems.
 - 💬 Ask me about Software Architecture, Java, Async Programming, Distributed Systems, Microservices
 - 👯 I’m always up for a challenge, and ready to collaborate and make some awesome friends along the way.
 - 📫 How to reach me: girishkumar.atul@gmail.com